chr1st1ank/blog/_posts/2021-02-22-Multicluster-Monitoring-with-Prometheus.md

 description: How to centralize the monitoring of Kubernetes applications running in different environments with Prometheus.
 ---
 <script src="https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js"></script>
-<script>mermaid.initialize({startOnLoad:true});</script>
+<script>mermaid.initialize({startOnLoad:true, theme:"neutral"});</script>

-**[Prometheus](https://prometheus.io/) is a popular choice for monitoring applications.
+**[Prometheus](https://prometheus.io/) is a popular choice for application monitoring.
 It is easy to set up and can be deployed alongside the applications inside a Kubernetes cluster.
 However, when you cannot run your main Prometheus instance within the same cluster it becomes a bit more tricky.
-On the job we recently set up Prometheus monitoring for an API which is deployed to independent kubernetes clusters in different regions.
-In this post I will show how to combine the metrics of applications running in separate Kubernetes clusters.**
+At work we recently set up Prometheus monitoring for a web service which is deployed to independent kubernetes clusters in different regions.
+The official documentation is a bit sparce on this topic.
+In this post I will show what I learned about combining the metrics of applications running in separate Kubernetes clusters.**

 In contrast to other monitoring systems, Prometheus follows a pull workflow.
 The monitoring targets have to expose their metrics on an HTTP endpoint where Prometheus can "scrape" the data at its own pace.
-This is typically done by modules called ["exporters"](https://prometheus.io/docs/instrumenting/exporters/), e.g. the node exporter for system metrics.
-So including a visualization tool [Grafana](https://grafana.com/) which is often used to create dashboards the setup looks like this:
+This is typically done by modules called ["exporters"](https://prometheus.io/docs/instrumenting/exporters/), e.g. the "node exporter" for system metrics.
+So including the visualization tool [Grafana](https://grafana.com/) which is often used to create dashboards the setup looks like this:

 <div class="mermaid">
 graph LR;